 The Condition of Education is a congressionally mandated annual report that summarizes important developments and trends in education using the latest available statistics.
 The Condition of Education 2015 includes 42 indicators.
 In addition, The Condition of Education 2015 features three spotlight indicators that describe approaches to learning behaviors for first-time kindergartners and their relationship to achievement in kindergarten and first grade, disparities in educational outcomes among male youth, and differences in postsecondary degree completion by socioeconomic status.

-The indicators in this section of The Condition of Education report trends in enrollments across all levels of education.
-Enrollment is a key indicator of the scope of and access to educational opportunities and functions as a basic descriptor of American education.
-Changes in enrollment have implications for the demand for educational resources such as qualified teachers, physical facilities, and funding levels, all of which are required to provide high-quality education for our nation’s students.
+The indicators in this chapter of The Condition of Education describe trends in enrollments across all levels of education.
+Enrollment is a key indicator of the scope of and access to educational opportunities, and functions as a basic descriptor of American education.
+Changes in enrollment may impact the demand for educational resources such as qualified teachers, physical facilities, and funding levels, all of which are required to provide high-quality education for our nation's students.

-The indicators in this section of The Condition of Education examine features of postsecondary education, many of which parallel those presented in the previous section on elementary and secondary education.
-The indicators examine the characteristics of postsecondary students; postsecondary programs and courses of study; finance and resources; postsecondary completions; and economic outcomes, both for postsecondary graduates and the general population.
+The indicators in this chapter of The Condition of Education examine features of postsecondary education, many of which parallel those presented in the previous chapter on elementary and secondary education.
+The indicators describe characteristics of postsecondary students, postsecondary programs and courses of study, finance and resources, and postsecondary completions.

 For more information, visit NCES Condition of Education website.